University Budgeting: Everything Music Students Need to Know

 From guitar strings to gigging, studying in London can be costly.
 Read our essential guide on budgeting effectively...

-Studying music in London can offer music students a number of challenges outside the classroom, one being how to budget.
+Studying music in London can offer music students a number of challenges outside the classroom with a big one being how to budget.

 All London students need to factor travel into their budget.
 Although there are plenty of transport options from tube to bus, bike and beyond, getting around the capital can be a pricey endeavour.
-However, all is not lost - as a student, there are plenty of discounts you can get which will help you save as much as a third off your travel...
+However, all is not lost - as a student, there are plenty of discounts you can get which will help you save on your travel...

 When starting university as a music student, gear and instrument maintenance can potentially be a big financial outgoing.
 If you’re a guitarist or a drummer, there are obvious things you can do such as setting aside some money for new strings and sticks every month.
 There are also several other ways you can make savings with us.